Is It Time to Look for a New Credit Card?

 6. You Haven’t Received a Credit Limit Increase in Years

 If your credit limit has remained stagnant while your income and credit score have increased, it’s time to look for a new credit card.
 Some credit cards have a max credit limit that applies to all cardholders regardless of income and other factors.
-Consider another credit card if you can’t get a credit limit increase on your favorite credit card.
+Consider another credit card if you can’t get approved credit limit increase on your favorite credit card despite being a responsible cardholder for several years.

 7. You’re Paying an Annual Fee but Not Getting Any Additional Benefits